wmutils/opt/README.md

 wmutils' opt
 =============

-opt is at set of optional utilities meant to accompany [core](https://github.com/wmutils/core).
+opt is a set of optional utilities meant to accompany [core](https://github.com/wmutils/core).

 Just as the core programs, each utility does one job